Angry People

 How many times have you had to deal with someone like that?
-A customer who was unhappy because of a poor delivery.
-A colleague who was annoyed because you got the promotion.
-Someone who’s irritated because you were five minutes late.
-There are endless examples about how we lose our temper.
-It's easy to get rattled or offended when confronted with an angry person.
-And, if you don't know how to respond, the situation can easily spiral out of control.
-However, when you respond calmly and with empathy, you can stay in control and defuse the situation.
+A customer frustrated by a late delivery, a colleague bitter because you got the promotion, or a friend irritated because you’re five minutes late.
+There are endless ways to lose our tempers.
+It’s easy to get rattled or offended when confronted with anger, and if you don't know how to respond, the situation can quickly spiral.
+However, when you respond with calm and empathy, you maintain control and defuse the tension.

 Comments